Hiya-its-Aya/Hiya-its-Aya/README.md

 - 👋 Hi, I’m @Hiya-its-Aya (Aya Moosa), BS in Mathematics.
 - 👀 I’m interested in becoming a software engineer.
 In my downtime, I play video games like League, Halo, Mass Effect and Valorant.
-- 🌱 I’m currently learning Web Development with the Odin Project (FullStack JS track)
+- 🌱 I’m currently learning Web Development with the Odin Project (FullStack JS track) and will be starting CodeSmith.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: ayamoosa98@gmail.com